Comprehensive Guide to Gear Oil: Applications, Maintenance, and Filtration

 2. API Performance Standards

-The American Petroleum Institute (API) assigns GL ratings based on performance:
+GL ratings are sampled by the American Petroleum Institute (API) based on performance:

 Chemical Composition of Gear Oil